fzero/lhl-lectures-legacy/w7d1-node-intro/lecture_notes.md

 ### Libraries installed with `npm install` are modules too

-When you run `npm install` on a project, it will look at `package.json` and install all dependencies on the `node_modules` folder.
-From then on, you can load them with a regular `require` (no need to include the full path).
+When you run `npm install` in a project, it will look at `package.json` and install all dependencies in the `node_modules` folder.
+From then on you can load them with a regular `require` (no need to include the full path).
 ```sh
 # Installs the request library (https://github.com/request/request)
 # This will update the package.json file